The Definition of a Bedroom

 An Addition But No Building Permits

-There have been times over the years working as a real estate agent where I have seen people add an addition without taking out the necessary building permits.
+Over the years, there have been times working as a real estate agent where I have seen people add an addition without taking out the necessary building permits.
 In fact, they may have the proper septic capacity to handle the additional bedroom addition.
 For whatever reason, however, some owners skip out on the building permit process.
 Whether it is just an inconvenience or they want to save a few bucks, it can be a big mistake when it comes time to sell.

 Discovering construction that was not permitted by a seller can be a big negative for a buyer.
 There is no telling how the city or town will deal with this issue.
 There have been cases, although remote, where the local building inspector makes you rip out the non-permitted addition.
 Even if they don’t go to that extreme, they will more than likely make you go through the whole permitting process.
 Indeed a major inconvenience when you are in the middle of a real estate transaction.